Nigel1992/Argonv3-RPI5-LibreELEC/README.md

 ### 🌍 Suggested Charities (Health & Climate)

-If you’d like to support this project, please consider donating to one of these trusted organizations working on global health or climate issues:
+If you'd like to support this project, please consider donating to one of these trusted organizations working on global health or climate issues:

 #### 🏥 Health & Humanitarian Aid
 - [**Doctors Without Borders**](https://donate.doctorswithoutborders.org/) – Emergency medical care in war zones and disaster areas.